fvmassoli/cross-resolution-face-recognition/README.md

 ## Contacts & Model Request
 If you have any question about our work, please contact [Dr. Fabio Valerio Massoli](mailto:fabio.massoli@isti.cnr.it).

-We make our cross-resolution best model available to researchers upon request to: [Dr. Fabio Valerio Massoli](mailto:fabio.massoli@isti.cnr.it).

 Have fun! :-D